swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc/index.md

 ```

 !!! warning

     **Do not commit and push the improved version of your model yet**; it will be done in a future chapter.

+!!! bug

+    We need to commit before starting a new chapter.

 This chapter is done, you can check the summary.